United

 Resolution.
 It has also been argued that

-there is no incentive for any side to abide by international agreements and
+involved, then there is no incentive for any side to abide by international

-contractual law, once an agreement is broken by one party,
+as in contractual law, once an agreement is broken by one party, the other

 However, despite the gross violation of Resolution 242 by Egypt and